Skip to main content Skip to footer

 When the recalculation is complete we will issue you with a certified annual service charge account.
 This shows how much you have been charged during the previous financial year, together with details of the actual cost of providing the services to you.
 This recalculation will produce a balancing figure, which will be added to your rent and service charge account.
 It should be noted that the balancing figure may show either an under or overcharge.

-If you don’t agree with your service charge or feel that the charge is unreasonable please speak to our Leasehold and Service Charge Team who will explain in more detail what the charge is for and try to address your concerns.
+If you don’t agree with your service charge or feel that the charge is unreasonable please speak to our Leasehold and Contracts Team who will explain in more detail what the charge is for and try to address your concerns.

 You can get independent advice at any time from LEASE - the Leasehold Advisory Service who are funded by the government to provide free legal advice to leaseholders and landlords.